Exhibitions of artifacts from the tomb of Tutankhamun: Artifacts on display

-History
+Attendance

 Tutankhamun and the Golden Age of the Pharaohs was expected to draw more than three million people.
 The exhibition started in Los Angeles, California, then moved to Fort Lauderdale, Florida, Chicago and Philadelphia.
 The exhibition then moved to London before finally returning to Egypt in August 2008.
 Subsequent events have propelled an encore of the exhibition in the United States, beginning with the Dallas Museum of Art in October 2008 which hosted the exhibition until May 2009.
 The tour continued to other U.S. cities.
 After Dallas the exhibition moved to the de Young Museum in San Francisco, to be followed by the Discovery Times Square Exposition in New York City.
+In Melbourne, 797,277 people attended the exhibition, breaking Australian box office records.

 Tutankhamun: The Golden King and the Great Pharaohs (2008-2013)

-This exhibition, featuring completely different artifacts to those in Tutankhamun and the Golden Age of the Pharaohs, first ran at the Ethnological Museum in Vienna from March 9 to September 28, 2008 under the title Tutankhamun and the World of the Pharaohs.
-It featured a further 140 treasures from the Valley of the Kings including objects from the tomb of King Tut.
+This exhibition, featuring completely different artifacts from those in Tutankhamun and the Golden Age of the Pharaohs, first ran at the Ethnological Museum in Vienna, from 9 March to 28 September 2008, under the title Tutankhamun and the World of the Pharaohs.
+It featured a further 140 treasures from the Valley of the Kings, including objects from the tomb of King Tut.

 The exhibition continued in North America with the following itinerary: